Mikerive/Color-Space/Final_Classical_SVM/README.txt

 This is the final project for image processing.
 I use classical image processing techniques to attempt to acheive the objective of our semester long goal.
 My goal was to identify powerlines in a cluttered and non-ideal image using a combination of classical preprocessing and a support vector machine.

-Due to the difficulty of this task, the
+Due to the difficulty of this task, the final accuracy was only able to reach 65 percent.
+Perhaps with more research and different techniques, this task will be doable.